ZiplineVPN/ZVPN/README.md

 ie

-To clear a git repos history:

-    nnw git clear-history

-To update the system(apt based):
+To update the system:

     nnw do update

+To flush the dns:

+    nnw do dns-flush

+Enjoy!

+## Why?

+Because loosing track of the snippets, and scripts I write sucks.
+This is an attempt to solve that problem.
+> Ever had a script you lost that you made on a VPS, for a client, on a workstation, or otherwise 'somewhere'?
+> > Yeah, thats why.

 ## By?

-Every time it runs it will check itself for an update via gits sha, when a missmatch happens it will do a git diff to confirm, then pull any changes from the remote repo
+Every time it runs it will check itself for an update via gits sha, when a missmatch happens it will do a git diff to confirm, then reset itself hard (for safety reasons), to the current head of the repo.

 it will then attempt to perform the relative command specificed from the repo (by calling its sh script)

 sudo scripts at your own assertion.
 Its really depends on the script you're hotloading you should sudo.

 ## Me?

-Yes.
-You.
-All you should need to do is clone the repo, and simply change relevant configs at the top of the 'nnw.sh' wrapper itself.
-Enjoy!

 ----------

 ## Caveat Emptor